oauthstuff/app2app-evolution/README.md

       return resolveInfo!!.activityInfo.packageName
    }
    ```
-   To prevent that the user has to choose
+   To prevent the user from having to choose
    between multiple apps, an intent can be explicitly
    told which package it should use to execute
    the intent.
 In this example a Android Custom